Trinkesh/scrapy-worldometer-population-scrap/README.md

 It can also be used to test addressed nodes within a document to determine whether they match a pattern or not.
 [xpath-playground](https://scrapinghub.github.io/xpath-playground/)

+use your choice python IDE and give command to scarping file for what kind of data you want to collect.

 as we understand which syntax giving us the right data we can perfrom scraping opration into your project file.